mukaiizawa/Paren/man/man3/fopen.md

 # DESCRIPTION
 Opens the `FILE` in the specified `MODE`.

-The argument mode can specify bellow value.
+The argument `MODE` can specify bellow value.

      0 -- Open file for reading.
      1 -- Open file for writing.